-Strategic Resource es Actions 2020/21 Action Description Planned Outcome Owner(s) Start End Status Update Expansion of Early Learning and Childcare Expansion of the availability of early learning and childcare places.
-Each eligible child receives 1140 hours of early learning and childcare by August 2020.
-Head of Education (Learning, Policy and Resources); Strategic Resources Manager; Service Manager - Learning, Policy and Performance April 2019 August 2020 Active Update reports submitted to Education Policy Development and Scrutiny Panel and Executive.
-Digital Transformation Projects Introduce the Improvement Service 'Parentsportal.scot' in West Lothian, as an early adopter.
-To deliver improved user- focused digital public services, and customer benefits, by grouping on- line services for parents in the 'Parentsportal.scot'.
-Services will include on- line payments, annual data check, school applications etc. Head of Education (Learning, Policy and Resources) April 2019 March 2022 Active Project scope and plan defined, and agreement reached out of 'parentsportal.scot' in West Lothian.
+Strategic Resou rces Actions 2021/22 Action Description Planned Outcome Owner(s) Start End Status Update Expansion of Early Learning and Childcare Expansion of the availability of early learning and childcare places.
+Each eligible child receives 1140 hours of early learning and childcare by 19 April 2021.
+Strategic Resource Manager; April 2019 August 2021 Active Update reports submitted to Education Policy Development and Scrutiny Panel and Executive.
+Digital Transformation Projects To continue to promote 'Parentsportal.scot' in West Lothian.
+To deliver improved user- focused digital public services, and customer benefits, by grouping on- line services for parents in the Parentsportal.
+Services will include on-line payments, annual data check, school applications etc. Strategic Resource Manager April 2019 March 2022 Active Project scope and plan defined, and agreement reached out of 'parentsportal.scot' in West Lothian.
 This is now live in all primary and secondary schools with a growing number of services being made available.